crosswalk-project/crosswalk-app-tools-ios/README.md

 Crosswalk-app-tools-backend-ios
 ===================

-Command line tools to create and package Crosswalk applications.
-The license for this project is Apache License Version 2.0, please refer to the LICENSE-APACHE-V2 included with the package.
+The ios support backend for command line tools to create and package Crosswalk applications.
+The license for this project is Apache License
+Version 2.0, please refer to the LICENSE-APACHE-V2 included with the package.

 Crosswalk-app-tools is in very early stages of development, and not suitable for use in a production environment.
 "Releases" and announcements are made available as a technology preview only.
 No packages are being published at this time, but git tags serve as reference points for release milestones.